edwardjrp/ivr_asterisk/README.md

-# IVR App based on Adhearsion Cool Opensource VoIP Framework
+# Ruby IVR App based on Awesome Adhearsion Opensource VoIP Framework

 Creates an IVR based on Asterisk and Adhearsion gem, you'll need to configure your VoIP platform as simple as: